What’s the difference between by and until?

-Tomorrow is the end of year exam.
+Tomorrow is the final exam.

 You have until the end of class today to revise grammar and vocabulary.